 AI developed a test setup to verify the new Course Sun Sensor ( CSS ) baffle design.
 The concern was that the baffles might contaminate the sensor readings by reflecting light onto the sensor surface.
 The test also demonstrated the flight baffles did not contaminate the sensor readings.

 AI’s support on VCL includes the development of ground support equipment ( GSE ).
 Much of the GSE consists of component simulators that provide the functionality of the flight boxes when they are not available.
 The GSE has been designed to interface to the flight connectors either on the FlatSat or Spacecraft.
+When the VCL instrument was delayed, the spacecraft bus was re-assigned as the GLORY mission.

 Under subcontract to QSS, AI provided engineering test support to Goddard Space Flight Center ‘s ICESAT GPS receiver.
 This task was a result of AI’s work with the GPS unit on the VCL spacecraft.
 ICESAT’s GPS is the same unit as the GPS to be flown on the VCL spacecraft.